 Did you know caching plugins can optimize WordPress speed upto 3x?

-You should optimize your database table to eliminate all the revisions, trash comments, pingback, and unnecessary data.
+You should optimize your database table to eliminate all the revisions, trash comments, pingback, and additional data.
 These data can increase over time and slow down your website.

 WP-Optimize is a great free plugin which can automatically clean post revisions, auto drafts, trash posts, spam comments, pingbacks and transient options from your database.
 [We also covered the plugin in our annual list of the best WordPress plugins]